kubevirt/kubevirt/docs/cluster-configuration.md

 `VMStateStorageClass` defines the [Kubernetes Storage Class](https://kubernetes.io/docs/concepts/storage/storage-classes/) to be used for creating persistent state PVCs for VMs, used for example for persisting the state of the vTPM.
-The storage class must be of type "filesystem" and support the ReadWriteMany (RWX) access mode.
-This option should be set simply to the storage class name.
+The value for this option is the desired storage class name.
 Example:
 ```yaml
 kind: HyperConverged
 metadata: